sanoelle/ecommerce-website/jewelry/earrings/earrings-1.md

 ---
 layout: products
 type: earrings
-title: Jane's Pearls
+title: Evergold
 price: $50
-image: jewelry/earrings/sample-image.jpg
+image: jewelry/earrings/earrings-1.jpg
 ---

-Jane's Pearls are an excellent accesory to any outfit.
-They can be worn for a variety of occasions as well as in the everyday.
-They are a staple item for ones accesory wardrobe.
+Evergold earrings are delicate pair of 12k gold earrings.
+They are perfect for everyday outfit pairing as well as formal and professional attire.